axelarnetwork/axelar-gmp-sdk-solidity/contracts/gateway/INTEGRATION.md

 There are certain events that the gateway contract is required to emit.

 A `ContractCall` event needs to be emitted within `callContract`.
-This event is required by the Axelar verifiers to verify that the message was sent.
+This event specifies the actual message being sent and is required by the Axelar verifiers to verify that the message was sent.
 Furthermore, the relayer for that chain will also monitor this event to trigger confirmation of the message on Axelar Amplifier (via the Amplifier Relayer API in practice that simplifies interacting with the Axelar network).
-Axelar verifiers run the `ampd` process that will check if this event was present in the provided tx. `ampd` needs to be extended to support event verification for a specific chain, see example [here](https://github.com/axelarnetwork/axelar-amplifier/tree/7e65688e7304a44436627fc3193483d24a10a14d/ampd/src/sui).
+Axelar verifiers run the `ampd` process that will check if this event was present in the provided tx. `ampd` needs to be extended to support event verification for a specific chain, see example [here](https://github.com/axelarnetwork/axelar-amplifier/tree/81b60615c1a76ffbd6da600e6e698d1dd9504ef1/ampd/src/sui).

 ```solidity
 event ContractCall(